Pennsylvania State Trooper Benjamin Toth, Accused Of Paying Prostitutes For Sex, Was Turned In By His Wife

 Pennsylvania State Trooper Benjamin Toth may have learned not to cross his wife.

 The police officer stands accused of paying prostitutes for sex and creating fake social media profiles to arrange and cover up the trysts, and reports claim that it was his wife who turned him in.
 As the New York Post reported, Toth’s wife first told the Pocono Mountain Regional Police Department three years ago that her husband was visiting prostitutes and using Facebook and Craigslist to set up the encounters.
-The case has been under investigation, and now has led to charges against the trooper.
+The case has been under investigation and now has led to charges against the trooper.

 Adrienne Toth was reportedly able to give investigators some explicit posts where her husband was allegedly planning the encounters.
 She also gave them her husband’s iPhone 4 that he was reportedly using to arrange the visits to prostitutes.
 Toth reportedly concealed his identity using aliases on Facebook and Craigslist, where he made more than 20 postings to set up sexual encounters.